infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 - custom components do not support custom error handling

-#### Additional notes

-This technique covers point 3.3.1 Error Identification - Level A of the WCAG standard.

 ---

 ### Labels or instruction

+*This technique covers point 3.3.2 Labels or Instructions - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**